coronalabs/corona-docs/markdown/guide/graphics/group.markdown

 All display groups, including the [stage][api.type.StageObject], revolve around a coordinate system.
 Any visual object that you place on the screen will have an `x` and `y` coordinate indicating its horizontal and vertical position respectively.

-In Corona, the default origin of display groups is `0,0` which is located at the <nobr>__top-left corner__</nobr> of the stage, not the center.
-From this `0,0` point, positive `x` values extend to the right, while positive `y` values extend downward (not&nbsp;upward as in the [Cartesian](http://en.wikipedia.org/wiki/Cartesian_coordinate_system) coordinate system).
+In Solar2D, the default origin of display groups is `0,0` which is located at the <nobr>__top-left corner__</nobr> of the stage, not the center.
+From this `0,0` point, positive `x` values extend to the right, while positive `y` values extend downward (not&nbsp;upward as in the [Cartesian](https://en.wikipedia.org/wiki/Cartesian_coordinate_system) coordinate system).
 Negative coordinates are allowed as well, but as you can see in the diagram below, they will not reside within the portion of the group which is visible on the screen (the&nbsp;black&nbsp;region).
 Groups can, however, be moved to adjust their origin point &mdash; see [Group&nbsp;Transforms](#transforms) below for more information.

 ![][images.simulator.coordinates]